MarinaNitze/progress-dashboard/topics/background-checks.md

 layout: "layouts/topic.njk"
 ---

 Ensure youth safety and remove barriers to placement with effective background check processes.
-Check which jurisdictions have implemented these plays on the background check dashboard.
+Check which jurisdictions have implemented these strategies on the background check dashboard.